swilliams11/google-dataflow-nyse-arca/README.md

 # google-dataflow-nyse-arca

-This repository demonstrates how to create a DataFlow ETL to read data GCP cloud storage, process it, and write it to GCP BigQuery.
+This repository demonstrates how to create a DataFlow ETL job to read a CSV from GCP cloud storage, process it, and write it to
+GCP BigQuery.
 This particular example uses a large data set (12GB extracted), so there could be a significant cost to running this example in your GCP environment.

+## Summary
+The DataFlow job will extract the records from the NYSE ARCA file and attach additional descriptions to some of the codes included in the file.
+For example, the first column is the `message_type` which can be `A, M, I, D, or V`, so the job will include an additional column `message_type_descr` that describes these codes.
+After you complete the steps below, it will create a BigQuery table named `eqy_arca_book_20130403_all` in the data set named `nyse_arca_java`.

 ## Getting started

 ### Prerequisites